 - Stadscampus UAntwerpen, Room R.012, Rodestraat 14, 2000 Antwerpen–

-nd semester is available here, and our spring 2024 newsletter is available here.
+- An overview of our lectures for the 2nd semester is available here, and our spring 2024 newsletter is available here.

 - Website: www.uantwerpen.be/ijs